 E. coli infection: Two types in broilers

-While infectious bronchitis virus (IBV) remains a serious threat to broiler health, it often opens the door to costlier secondary Escherichia coli infections, explained Kalen Cookson, DVM, director of clinical research at Zoetis, who has worked extensively with the pathogen.
+website builder While infectious bronchitis virus (IBV) remains a serious threat to broiler health, it often opens the door to costlier secondary Escherichia coli infections, explained Kalen Cookson, DVM, director of clinical research at Zoetis, who has worked extensively with the pathogen.

 “The IBV challenge typically hits birds at 4 weeks of age.
 E. coli then takes up residence, resulting in high numbers of airsacculitis condemnations in the processing plant, particularly in light birds harvested at 5 weeks of age,” Cookson explained.